ellieso-code/ellieso-code/README.md

 Building systems and apps with AI daily.
 Agents, automations, tools.
 Not experimenting.
 Shipping.

 ### 🎵 Music
-**SongPin:** A tool for musicians to save and organize inspiration from Spotify and YouTube.
-Built it because I needed it for my own music production.
+**SongPin:** A tool for musicians to save and organize inspiration for their songwriting and music production.

 *More projects coming as I ship.*